stellar-deprecated/stellard/doc/CodingStyle.md

 The [Don't Repeat Yourself][1] principle summarises the essence of what it means to write good code, in all languages, at all levels.

+## Naming conventions

+* Member variables and method names are written with camel-case, and begin with a lower case letter.
+* Class and type names are also written in camel-case, but always begin with a capital letter.
+* For global variables... well, you shouldn't have any, so it doesn't matter.
+* Class data members begin with `m`, static data members begin with `s`.
+  Global variables begin with `g`.
+This is so the scope of the corresponding declaration can be easily determined.
+* Avoid underscores in your names, especially leading or trailing underscores.
+  In particular, leading underscores should be avoided, as these are often used in standard library code, so to use them in your own code looks quite jarring.
+* If you really have to write a macro for some reason, then make it all caps, with underscores to separate the words.
+And obviously make sure that its name is unlikely to clash with symbols used in other libraries or 3rd party code.

 ## Formatting

 The goal of source code formatting should always be to make things as easy to